 Avoid outdoor games, perhaps?

-The Nike Air Zoom GT Jump is expensive, so you might want to rethink subjecting it to the harsh outdoors.
+The Nike Air Zoom GT Jump is expensive, so you might want to rethink subjecting it to the harshness of the outdoors.
 While the actual outsole is durable, the shoe's Zoom units are also exposed; keeping it indoors is actually a necessary precaution.